lubomirkamensky/lubolab/content/post/building-sensor-network-bc.md

 mosquitto_pub -h SERVER_IP -t gateway/usb-dongle/nodes/get -n
 ```

-###### And some small customization
+##### And some small customization

 I prefer to customize the node names, to have names instead of numbers.
 And I don't relate the node name to actual role or location but rather give each core module some long term unique name.

-Then I can related the actual location and role to the node name when needed.
+Then I can relate the actual location and role to the node name when needed.

 To customize node names:
 ```
 sudo nano /etc/bigclown/bcg-ud.yml
 ```

-and make changes in similar manner:
+and make changes in a similar manner:
 ```
 device: /dev/bcUD0
 name: "usb-dongle"